 Focus on the Arts is the theme for the upcoming Alumni event on Monday, March 9.
 The gathering will start with a "hard hat" tour of the new Evanston Art Center space on Central Street from 5:30pm to 6:30pm.
 Afterwards, the group will gather at Ten Mile House for a short program as well as conversation, and food and drink.

 The cohort of honorees are: Leslie Brown of Piven Theater Workshop; Norah Diedrich of the Evanston Art Center; Michael Miro of Mudlark Theatre; Penelope Sachs of the Evanston Symphony Orchestra; and Judy Kemp of EVANStarts and an all-around theatrical maven!

 Buy your tickets to join us for this fun evening.

-In March 2014, alumni gathered at The Tap Room at Temperance Beer Co. for an engaging evening.
+Last March, alumni gathered at Temperance Beer Co. for an engaging evening.
 Honored for their impact in Evanston were Leadership alumni Susan Trieschmann, Curt's Cafe; Adam Finlayson, Mary Adams Trujillo and Gay Riseborough, Grandmother's Park; and, Steve Newman, Evanston Scholars.
-Planned by a Leadership Evanston alumni committee, this annual event is a reunion for alumni and friends.

-One of the primary goals of Leadership Evanston is to create a network of engage, facilitative and active leaders for our community.
-We help LE alumni stay in touch through a periodic alumni newsletter and a Facebook page.
-Share your news for the upcoming alumni newsletter.
+One of the primary goals of Leadership Evanston is to create a network of engaged, facilitative and active leaders for our community.
+Join us on Facebook page.